apache/couchdb-documentation/src/api/basics.rst

 not pretty printing its output.

-On the other hand, if you actually are in a position where an IEEE-754 double is not a satisfactory datatype for your numbers, then the answer as has been stated is to not pass your numbers through this representation.
+On the other hand, if you actually are in a position where an IEEE-754 double is not a satisfactory data type for your numbers, then the answer as has been stated is to not pass your numbers through this representation.
 In JSON this is accomplished by encoding them as a string or by using integer types (although integer types can still bite you if you use a platform that has a different